-We serve all of Northeastern Oklahoma.
+We serve all of Entire state of Oklahoma.
 If you are unsure whether or not you are in our service area, please contact us prior to death so we can determine if we are able to serve you.

 When death occurs, what should I do?

 Regardless of when and where a death occurs, the family should call us as soon as possible.
 There is no need to contact a local funeral home.
 At that time we will ask some specific questions, such as the name and location of the family member who passed away, the name of the attending physician and the name of the next of kin.
 If you are undecided about the type of service, you need not make any immediate decisions.
 We will allow you adequate time to make them and provide you with prices of various options ahead of time to assist you.
 Finally, we will set up a convenient appointment time to make arrangements over the telephone or you can make all the arrangements on-line at the time of death.